GiorgiaTortora/napari-roi-registration/docs/index.md

 ### List of parameters

-image: The image stack (time, channel, y, x) to be corrected.
+**image**: The image stack (time, channel, y, x) to be corrected.
-labels: The labels layer where the user drew the label which will be used to calculate the background.
+**labels**: The labels layer where the user drew the label which will be used to calculate the background.

 ### How to use the Background Widget